vladovsiychuk/saga-orchestrator-ddd-chat/README.md

     fun findDomainEvents(roomId: UUID): Flux<RoomDomainEvent>
     ```
 4. **Saga Orchestrator Compensation**:
-   The saga orchestrator also responds to REJECTED events by transitioning the state machine into a compensatory state, where it attempts to rectify or halt the ongoing transaction process.
-This includes emitting additional ERROR events to notify other services of the issue, which can then be used to inform users or trigger further compensatory actions.
+   The saga orchestrator also responds to REJECTED events by transitioning the state machine into a ERROR state.
+This includes emitting additional ERROR event to notify other services of the issue, which can then be used to inform users or trigger further compensatory actions.

 ### 2.5 Reactive Programming Approach